lupyuen/lupyuen.github.io/src/adc.md

 # Compare C and Rust

+_I'm familiar with C but new to Rust.
+Is there an easier way to jump from C to Rust?_

-We've learnt that it's feasible to __translate BL602 C Firmware into Rust__ line by line...
+Today we've seen that it's feasible to __translate BL602 C Firmware into Rust__ line by line...

 ![Compare C and Rust](https://lupyuen.github.io/images/adc-compare.png)

-(Which is great for embedded developers new to Rust)
+Which is great for embedded developers new to Rust!

-But be mindful of the __differences between C and Rust__...
+Just be mindful of the __differences between C and Rust__...

 1.  __BL602 HAL Functions__ have been renamed for Rust.